HopHubProject/HopHub/README.md

 2. Create new mailer views in the `app/views/event_mailer` and `app/views/entry_mailer` directories.
 The file names must contain the language code (e.g. `de` for German).
 The content should be the same as for the `en` versions.
 3. Add the new language to `I18n.available_locales` in the `config/locales.rb` file.
 4. Open a pull request.

-## Metrics

-The `/metrics` route can be used to query statistical data from the HopHub instance in a format suitable for consumption by [Prometheus](https://prometheus.io/).
-The `/up` route can be used for healt checks of the instance with something like [Kubernetes](https://kubernetes.io/).

 ## License